dedupeio/dedupe/docs/Making-smart-comparisons.rst

 ------------------------

-If it's good to put define blocks of records that share the same 'city' field, it might be even better to block record that share BOTH the 'city' field AND 'zip code' field.
+If it's good to put define blocks of records that share the same 'city' field, it might be even better to block records that share *both* the 'city' field *and* the 'zip code' field.
 Dedupe tries these cross-field blocks.
 These combinations blocks are called disjunctive blocks.

 Learning good blocking rules for given data